‘Not Ready For Bedtime Players’ reinvents health class on campus

 “People can expect an even closer, crazier troupe, so our skits will just get more fun, and people should really look forward to watching a crazy group of people who really love each other,” said Lenahan.

-Email Caeli [email protected] or follow her on Twitter at caeli_chesin.
+Email Caeli at [email protected] or follow her on Twitter at caeli_chesin.